MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-create.md

     If you don't see that option, contact your Power BI admin to grant you [permissions for template app development](../admin/service-admin-portal.md#template-apps-settings) in the admin portal.
 11. Select **Promote** to confirm your choice.
 12. Copy this new URL to share outside your tenant for testing.
 This link is also the one you submit to begin the process of distributing your app on AppSource by creating a [new Partner center offer](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-power-bi-app-offer).
 Submit only pre-production links to the Partner center.
-Only after the app is approved and you get notification that it is published in AppSource, then you can promote this package to production in Power BI.
+Only after the app is approved and you get notification that it is published in AppSource, can you promote this package to production in Power BI.
 13. When your app is ready for production or sharing via AppSource, go back to the **Release Management** pane and select **Promote app** next to **Pre-production**.
 14. Select **Promote** to confirm your choice.